 The first resource for a student in need of academic support is his or her advisor.
 Stevenson’s advising program is designed to assess and respond to the unique needs of our student body.
 Students are strongly encouraged to begin by meeting with their teachers and advisors for focused support and advice on how to study.
 Faculty members schedule time throughout the day to meet with students who are falling behind or feel that they are struggling academically.

 Counseling Resource Department

-Stevenson’s faculty advisors and members of the Counseling Resource Department, work together to support students who are in need of more strategic academic guidance.
-Charlene Doran, Stevenson’s Counseling Resources Director, continuously assesses and responds to the needs of the student population on an individual basis.
+Stevenson’s faculty advisors and members of the Counseling Resource Department work together to support students who are in need of strategic academic guidance.
 Each year Stevenson offers a course designed to strategically and intentionally instruct students in the art of studying, organizing, planning and communicating in our unique environment.
-Additionally, our Counseling Resource faculty members meet with students in need of individualized support once- or twice-weekly in one-on-one strategy sessions to guide them as they develop effective learning techniques.
+Additionally, our counseling resource faculty members meet with students in need of individualized support once or twice weekly in one-on-one strategy sessions to guide them as they develop effective learning techniques.